jericirenej/batch-rename/README.md

 Performing renaming operations on files is not without risks.
 Things can go wrong, errors can happen, rollbacks might not succeed, data might be lost.
 So remember:
 * Perform renaming operations only on files that you are prepared to lose or have backed up.
-* Before performing the rename, always do a dry-run.
+* Default dry runs are enabled for a reason.
 * This script doesn't give you any guarantees or warranties about anything.
 </div>